-Here’s everything you need to know about ENO’s production of Bizet’s Carmen.
+Here’s everything you need to know about the ENO’s production of Bizet’s Carmen.

-Thanks to its depiction of love, obsession and jealousy, Carmen is one of the most popular operas ever written.
+Perhaps French composer Bizet’s best known work, Carmen has eclipsed the composer’s other operatic works.
+Thanks to its depiction of love, obsession and jealousy, Carmen has become a fixture in opera houses’ repertoire worldwide, and become one of the most popular operas ever written.

 It’s based on a novella by Prosper Mérimée